Time and Combat

 A block may be used against most physical damage forms.
 It can be wielded against Bashing, Slashing, Thrown Bashing, Thrown Slashing, and Force damage - but not Piercing attacks.

 Brace aversions are similar to blocks, but involve using one's Fortitude to withstand incoming damage instead of Brawn.
 Working in the same basic fashion, a brace doesn't involve moving, so much as trying to 'soak' up damage.
-A bracing character may use the result of this maneuver or any other protection to absorb the energy of an attack, but not both - that is, unless they are close enough in value to stack, like a normal buddy RS.
+A bracing character may use the result of this maneuver or any other protection to absorb an attack's energy, but not both - that is, unless they are close enough in value to stack, like a normal buddy RS.

 When bracing, a black ACT provides one's Fortitude -6 RS in protection against incoming damage.
 A red ACT will provide one's Fortitude -4 RS, a blue ACT one's Fortitude -2 RS, and a yellow ACT one's Fortitude +1 RS.
 This is why the brace is the preferred defense mechanism of many super tough heroes and villains - it doesn't take great coordination to avoid incoming pain, just a whole lot of fortitude.

-Brace maneuvers are primarily useful against Energy attacks, but can apply to other forms of directed, special energy forms (some Deionic, Karmic and Sorcerous powers fall into this category).
+Brace maneuvers are primarily useful against Energy attacks, but can apply to other forms of directed, special energy forms (some Sorcerous, Karmic, and Deionic powers fall into this category).

 As with evasions and feints, a catch maneuver prevents one from attacking in a given turn.
 Catching something specifically aimed at oneself applies a -3 RS penalty.